Regular Masonic jurisdiction: Ireland

 Regular Freemasonry in the Republic of Ireland and Northern Ireland is controlled by the Grand Lodge of Ireland, which is based in Dublin.
 It has jurisdiction over 13 Provincial Grand Lodges covering all the Freemasons of the island of Ireland, and another 12 provinces worldwide.

 France

 In 2021 they were 38 Grand Lodges operating in France including overseas territories.

 They range from 200 to 60,000 members.

 The Grande Loge Nationale Française (GLNF) is the only French Grand Lodge to be recognised as regular by UGLE and its concordant jurisdictions.

-The Grand Orient de France (GOdF) was recognised by most Grand Lodges in the world until the middle of the 19th century, when the GOdF recognised an irregular and "unrecognised" Masonic organisation in Louisiana This caused several US Grand Lodges to withdraw recognition from the GOdF.
+The Grand Orient de France (GOdF) was recognised by most Grand Lodges in the world until the middle of the 19th century, when the GOdF recognized the Supreme Council of Louisiana.
+This caused several US Grand Lodges to withdraw recognition from the GOdF.
 The final breaking point, however, came about due to a decision by the GOdF in 1877 to remove the requirement for Masons to have a belief in a Supreme Being.
-UGLE and most other Anglo-Saxon Grand Lodges suspended all relations with, and recognition of, the Grand Orient de France as a result.
+UGLE and most other Grand Lodges in the Anglo-American tradition suspended all relations with, and recognition of, the Grand Orient de France as a result.